Episode 16 – Japanese Made Easy

 Ok, let’s get one more vocabulary word and we’ll wrap it up.
 A word that might come in handy at the zoo.
 First just listen.

-逃(に)げる 逃げる We’ll get the meaning from context.
+逃(に)げる 逃げる (Nigeru) We’ll get the meaning from context.

 Alcatraz was supposed to be the most secure prison in the world, but still three men did